ZDBioHazard/gnumeric-spidy-plugin/README.rst

 of items to refresh, the UI can hang for a very surprising amount of time until it's finished.
 I'll see if I can at least get some sort of progress dialog working at some point.

-Currently, only the ``name``, ``buy``, and ``sell`` information is supported, and the table format is rigid.
-More fields will be added later, and hopefully an arbitrary column system will come eventually.